Azure-Samples/azd-template-artifacts/docs/development-guidelines/operational-guidelines.md

 ## Code freeze

-A team must agree to a roadmap and development cycle, including a code freeze.
+A team must agree to a roadmap mapping to one or several [milestones](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/about-milestones) and development cycle, including a code freeze.
 A sample is considered done, when the [Success Criteria](./definition-of-done.md) is met and the validation is passed.

+Once agreed to, a code freeze is generally non-negotiable, though certain tasks can be spilled or descoped, and assigned to a post delivery milestone.

 By following these operational guidelines, your cross-functional/cross org. v-team can work cohesively, ensuring high-quality application samples that are consistent, reliable, and aligned with our best practices for high quality samples.